 Next, I headed up the block to fill the void in my stomach at Two Bells.
 Just off the beaten path, located around the corner from the 2nd Street bar cluster including spots like Shorty’s and Rendezvous.
 Known for its burger and Caesar combo, it also has the biggest selection of local beer anywhere in town.
 I ordered a Big Time Scarlet Five IPA.
 One of the best ever and I am a Portland beer specialist.
 The burger was served on a French roll toasted to perfection, or was I just really hungry again?
 A beer, Caesar and burger for $14–that was cool.

-Apparently the industrial music scene is thriving in Seattle, at least one night a month at RE-BAR.
+Apparently, the industrial music scene is thriving in Seattle, at least one night a month at RE-BAR.
 I am cool with that—once a month work’s for me.
 As I sat there pondering my earlier days at Scream and Zombie Zoo in Hollywood, this kid who looked about 25 starting yappin’ at me.
-A guy named Matt, (cool name for a band) proceeded to educate me about industrial music and the origin and nature of the process.
+A guy named Matt, (a cool name for a band) proceeded to educate me about industrial music and the origin and nature of the process.

 If he only knew I carved Halloween pumpkins with Ogre from Skinny Puppy and I was there 5th row the night Einsturzende Neubauten attempted to burn down the Shrine auditorium and got banned from Los Angeles forever.
 Old Matty would think I am a rock star.
 Well, I am.